 This letter isn’t really genealogy.
 It is, however, family history in the true sense of the phrase.
-I’m going to post it so that I can look at it from time to time.
+And it’s worth preserving.

 June 7, 2017